mozilla/pkipolicy/rootstore/policy.md

-If the intermediate CA certificate includes the id-kp-serverAuth extended key usage, then to be considered technically constrained, the certificate MUST be Name Constrained as described in section 7.1.5 of version 1.3 or later of the [Baseline Requirements][BRs].
+If the intermediate CA certificate includes the id-kp-serverAuth extended key usage, then to be considered technically constrained, the certificate MUST be Name Constrained as described in section 7.1.5 of version 1.3 or later of the [TLS Baseline Requirements][TLS-BRs].
 The id-kp-clientAuth EKU MAY also be present.
 The conformance requirements defined in section 2.3 of this policy also apply to technically constrained intermediate certificates.